-Lady Patriots host

-The Lady Patriot high school volleyball camp begins Monday, July 26 from 9:00 a.m. to 3:00 p.m. and runs through Friday, July 30.

-All Lady Patriot volleyball players are urged to attend.
-The cost is \$100 per camper and unique T-shirts will be given to each girl.
+Lady Patriots host NAMI to volleyball camp offer program The Lady Patriot high school volleyball camp begins Monday, July 26 The National Alliance for Mental from 9:00 a.m. to 3:00 p.m. and runs Health will offer a free comprehenthrough Friday, July 30. sive 12 week course designed spe-All Lady Patriot volleyball players cifically for families of persons with major depression, bipolar disorder, are urged to attend.
+The cost is \$100 per camper and unique T-shirts willbe given to each girl.

 The camp will b directed by former All-American standout Alisce Fortes.

 For more information, contact Coach Frankye Sessums at 982-5935